ergoplatform/ergo-utilities-rust/README.md

 ```

 ### scanning
-This module defines a `Scan` struct which allows you to easily register and interact
+This module defines a `Scan` struct which allows you to easily register, manually add, and interact
 with UTXO-set scans with an Ergo Node.

-Example basic usage:
+Example basic usage with an already registered scan with an id of `21` and a name `My Scan`:

 ```rust
 use ergo_utilities::Scan;